Skip to content

 Pinout of the CD4093 IC and a schematic of an oscillator built with a CD4093 CMOS chip and controllable by a push button.

-Oscillators built with 2 input NAND Schmitt triggers can be switched on and off manually by using a push button.
-If the push button is not pressed (normally open) the logical low at the second input will always cause a logical high at the output, no matter which state is present at the other input (see NAND truth table).
-The image above shows how to set up a normally open push button as an ON switch to control the sound.
-A pull down resistor defines the logic state at the input when the push button is open.
-When the push button is closed, the power supply produces a logical high and the NAND gate oscillates.
-This way, the second input acts as a control input for gating the oscillator.
-Instead of a manually controlled push button, a logic signal can be applied to the second input.
+Oscillators built with 2-input NAND Schmitt triggers can be manually switched on and off using a push button.
+When the push button is not pressed (normally open), the logical low at the second input forces the output high, regardless of the state of the first input (see NAND truth table).
+The image above illustrates how to configure a normally open push button as an ON switch to control the sound.
+A pull down resistor ensures the input remains at a defined logic low when the push button is open.
+When the push button is closed, the power supply applies a logical high, allowing the NAND gate to oscillate.
+In this setup, the second input serves as a control input for gating the oscillator.
+Instead of a manually operated push button, a logic signal can be applied to the second input for automated control.

 Pinout of the CD4093 IC and a schematic of an oscillator built with a CD4093 CMOS chip which in turn is controlled by a second oscillator configuration of the same chip.
 This is called a gated oscillator.